underscoreio/essential-scala/src/pages/oo/defining.md

 // stack trace...
 ~~~

-{% comment %}
-## Special methods

-TODO: Complete ... the important part is introducing `apply` before the next section

- - scala makes heavy use of convenion in method names to reduce boilerplate syntax
- - we've already seen three examples of this:
-    - use of single-argument methods as infix operators
-    - argumentless methods for field accessor syntax
-    - foo_= methods for assignment syntax
- - there are some more special method names you should be aware of
- - apply
- - update
- - unapply
- - unary_foo
-{% endcomment %}

 ## Singleton objects

 Scala does not support the concepts of static fields and methods.
 Instead, it makes it easy to create *singleton objects* containing non-static methods that serve the same purpose.
 For example, in Scala the infamous `public static void main` method from Java is written as follows: